atcol/config-files/claude/commands/commit.md

 - Do not include any "Generated with Claude" messages
 - Do not add "Co-Authored-By" lines
 - Write commit messages as if the user wrote them
+- Always use conventional commits structure for messages

 ## Remember:
 - You have the full context of what was done in this session